nicolascagna96/rock-paper-scissors-python/README.md

 - [Gitpod](https://www.gitpod.io/"Gitpod")

 ## Testing
-I validate the code through the PEP8 Linter.
+- I validate the code through the PEP8 Linter.
+- Tried to give invalid inputs to test my validation of the input.
 ### PEP8 Online
 [PEP8](https://pep8.org/"PEP8") was used yto validate the Python code to ensure that there is no error.